 Medical Science is the science of dealing with the maintenance of health and the prevention and treatment of diseases.
-Medical scientists are at the forefront of healthcare services, as they are vital in the diagnosis of disease, determining the effectiveness of treatments and searching for new cures.
-This course is perfect if you are interested in careers related to healthcare and medical research and have already enjoyed successfully studying science.
+This course is perfect if you are interested in careers related to healthcare and medical research and have already enjoyed successfully studying Science.
 It is an Applied Diploma course which is the equivalent to one A Level and would be studied alongside two other A Levels.

 The course will be delivered through a variety of teaching and learning methods which will include group work, practical activities, research tasks and independent learning.
-Learners need to be able to work well independently and meet coursework deadlines.
+You will need to be able to work well independently and meet coursework deadlines.

 You will be assessed using a combination of internal and external assessments.